Frequently Asked Questions

 The Mission Valley site plan is self-supporting and will be paid for by revenue generated by uses on the site.
 SDSU Mission Valley will not rely on taxpayer dollars, student tuition, or student fees.
 SDSU will also utilize public-private partnerships to leverage private sector financing, as well as additional skill sets from a variety of commercial, industrial, and residential developers.

-Additionally, SDSU is utilizing revenue bonds through the California State University (CSU) system for the initial investment to prepare the land for development and construct the River Park.
+Additionally, SDSU utilized revenue bonds through the California State University (CSU) system for the initial investment to prepare the land for development and construct the river park.
 This is not the same as taxpayer dollars.
 These bonds will be paid back by revenue generated by the site itself.
-The CSU Board of Trustees approved financing for the initial site development and River Park at its January 2020 meeting.
+The CSU Board of Trustees approved this financing for the initial site development and river park at its January 2020 meeting.

 Public-private partnerships (P3s) will be a significant source of funding for SDSU Mission Valley, and will be utilized for the housing, retail, and Innovation District buildings.
 These partnerships are used across the country and allow universities to mitigate the financial risk inherent in the construction and operation of a building by letting that risk lie with the private sector who in return shares in the value of the buildings that get built.
 P3s will also generate property tax revenue because they will be shared spaces with industry.